-Are you facing the “Elementor Widgets Not Loading” error on your site?
-If yes, you are one of the several users who has been troubled by this issue.
+Are you facing the “Elementor Widgets Not Loading” error on your WordPress site?
+If yes, you are one of the several users who have been troubled by this issue.
 We have been continuously receiving similar reports from our customers as well.

 After fixing the issue on several sites, we decided to write to share the possible solutions.

 How to Fix Elementor Not Loading Error

 “Elementor not Loading,” or “Elementor Widgets Panel not Loading” can be caused due to several factors.
 It could be due to limited server resources, plugin conflicts, third-party addons, etc.

 Most of the time, we noticed that using several Elementor addons leads to high resource usage.
 With Elementor’s increasing popularity, there are a lot of add-ons coming out every day.
 But, a lot of these are not following the right coding practices or borrowing code from each other.

 Elementor not Loading error leads to the following situations:

 - An inactive Widgets panel when Elementor is active on any page.

 - Blank Screen when trying to load Elementor

 Since the widgets don’t get loaded and activated, the page builder becomes unusable.
 However, we have noticed that sometimes you can edit existing content on the page without any issues.
 But, adding new sections or content to the page is not possible.
 Here’s a screenshot of the issue: